Remarks by President Ronald Liebowitz

 These simple things have inspired a sense of adventure and creativity in generations of students who have studied at Middlebury, along with enduring strong feelings of attachment.
 I hope you will take with you an appreciation for this corner of the natural world, now firmly rooted in your hearts, wherever you go, along with the sense of wonder that it inspires.

-But when one speaks of “place,” one must include the human as well as the physical characteristics of that particular place when considering its overall impact on one’s personal development and life.
+Yet when one speaks of “place,” one must include the human as well as the physical characteristics of that particular place when considering its overall impact on one’s personal development and life.

 And when you think back on your Middlebury years, I am sure you’ll find that your memories of this place are, more than anything else, linked to its people—your friends, your professors, your teammates, your coaches, staff members, and your acquaintances in town.

 Friendships like these, which began in the cold and bluster of a Middlebury February, are often intense, especially when they develop in a community that is small and relatively isolated, and where there are few distractions to compete for one’s social and intellectual energies.
-Your four years here have helped you develop the kind of relationships that is hard to replicate in another environment.
+Your four years here have helped you develop the kind of relationships that are hard to replicate in another environment.
 They have also given you an appreciation for the strength of community, which will influence how you interrelate with others throughout your lives: in a more personal, caring, and actively engaged manner.

 The best advice I might offer you as you begin your post-Middlebury lives, destined to be consequential players in solving the large challenges before our country and humanity at-large, is rooted in the lessons our faculty conveyed to you by example during the past four years: learning is a life-long endeavor...it never ends.
-Just as the professors with whom you studied learn more and more each year through their research and teaching, you, too, will learn more and more as you research your way through life’s journey.
+Just as the professors with whom you studied learn more and more each year through their research and teaching, you, too, will learn more and more as you research your way through life’s long and challenging syllabus.